Brian Anderson Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.32 team ERA ranks 17th among all MLB pitching staffs.
+- The Pirates have a 4.34 team ERA that ranks 17th among all league pitching staffs.

-- The Pirates allow the second-fewest home runs in baseball (68 total, one per game).
+- The Pirates give up the third-fewest home runs in baseball (70 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.